Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Februari 2026 23.54.22 UTC
+- WIB: Sabtu, 21 Februari 2026 00.50.34 UTC
-- WITA: Sabtu, 21 Februari 2026 00.54.22 UTC
+- WITA: Sabtu, 21 Februari 2026 01.50.34 UTC
-- WIT: Sabtu, 21 Februari 2026 01.54.22 UTC
+- WIT: Sabtu, 21 Februari 2026 02.50.34 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational